 Scholarly Commons Citation

 Cole, David, "The Sacrificial Yoo: Accounting for Torture in the OPR Report" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 477.
+477.